dojonorth/planet-survey-akka/README.md

 *Without any starships to send out into space, Starship Command is struggling.
 We need a ship that we can actually send out there to do something!
 In this part, we'll create our first starship under the stewardship of The Corporate, the BBC En Prise and send it out into the great unknown!*

 * Go to **uk.co.bbc.dojo.awaymission.akka.actors.StarshipCommand**
-* Create a new Starship 'The-BBC-Enprise' that is supervised by StarshipCommand - i.e. call 'actorOf' on it's context object.
+* Create a new **uk.co.bbc.dojo.awaymission.actors.Starship** called 'The-BBC-Enprise' (or similar) that is supervised by StarshipCommand - i.e. call 'actorOf' on it's context object.
 The context object inherits lots of useful state.
 Find out more about it [here](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Actor_API).
 * Check Starship for a suitable message type we can pass it containing the planet to explore.
 * Message the En Prise with the new message and tell it to go and scan the passed planet (i.e. call the 'checkForAlienLife' method).
-* Once the En Prise has scanned the planet we then need it to message back StarshipCommand with the result of the scan.
+* Once the En Prise has scanned the planet we then need it to message back StarshipCommand with the result of the scan. **HINT: Check the context to see how we find the actor reference to respond to.**
 * Have Starship Command receive the response and return whether or not the planet is occupied.
-* Take a look at the console and observe the sequence of messages.

 Notes:
 * It's [good practice](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Recommended_Practices) to put the message types that an Actor can receive in it's companion object, so ensure you've declared your messages in the correct places.
+* I've included some basic logging.
+As you go along, you may choose to add more to better follow the system.
+* In the test output you'll notice actors have names like *akka://Pi-System/user/Admiral-Reith*.
+Akka enforces a strict single-parent hierarchy, hence actors can be identified by file system-like paths.
+I've not really touched on this in the exercise, but lots more info can be found [here](http://doc.akka.io/docs/akka/2.4.1/general/addressing.html#What_is_an_Actor_Path_).
+* Note that the final message containing the number of occupied planets is sent to an odd-looking actor: this is a temporary one created to receive the response needed for the ask pattern ('?' operator) used in *uk.co.bbc.dojo.awaymission.AwayMission*.
+* The final component that appears in the log is an Akka dispatcher reference.
+We won't go into this, but it can be thought of as a reference to the thread that the actor is running in.
+See [here](http://doc.akka.io/docs/akka/2.4.1/scala/dispatchers.html) for more details.

 ## Part 3 - Scanning Multiple planets
 *The En Prise has proved itself!
 Now it's time to up the ante.
 We'll send the En Prise off to scan a number of planets; have Starship Command tally the number of occupied ones and then return us the result.*